Recently watched this movie Nuovo Cinema Paradiso and I can’t believe that I haven’t heard of this movie earlier.

 The show starts when a man returns home at night and joins his girlfriend in bed.
 She sleepily tells him that his mother called and that someone called Alfredo died.
 And at that point, he starts recalling about his childhood days of his village in Sicily which he hasn’t visited in many many years.

-We are introduced to a six year old little boy called Salvatore.
+We are then introduced to a six year old little boy called Salvatore.
 (Toto’ for short) He is a mischievous, but very intelligent boy who is the son of a war widow.
 And at that point of time, it was just a few years after the second world war.
 Toto’ is the young helper of the town priest, who also takes a role in censoring scenes with kissing, hugging and nudity in the local cinema.
 He orders Alfredo, the projectionist to have it cut away.

 One day, Toto follows the priest to the cinema without his knowledge and from there, he instantly becomes enamoured with films and spends all his time at the cinema.
 He befriends Alfredo, who at first thinks of him as a pest, but eventually cultivates his love and teaches him how to operate the machinery.